supernelis/workshop-renovating-legacy-codebase/StepsRefactoring.md

 ### Remove micro duplications in functions

 With micro duplications we mean duplications less then a line.
-An example of such statement is `players.get(currentPlayerIndex)` in java or `players[currentPlayerIndex];` in javascript, repeated 7 times.
-These types of duplication clutter the code, and it is not always obvious what this is.
+An example of such statement is `players.get(currentPlayerIndex)` in java or `players[currentPlayerIndex]` in javascript, repeated 7 times.
+These types of duplication clutter the code, and it is not always obvious what it means.
 By extracting it in a function and give this a name, the code becomes more readable.
-The example statement represents the name of the current player.
+The given example statement represents the name of the current player, so we can extract the following method.

 *java*
 ```java